GMAT Exam Pattern 2026: Section-wise Marking Scheme & Question Types

 GMAT Exam Pattern for Verbal Reasoning

-The Verbal Reasoning section of the GMAT evaluates your ability to read and understand written material, assess arguments, and correct sentences according to standard English.
+The Verbal Reasoning Section of the GMAT evaluates your ability to read and understand written material, assess arguments, and correct sentences according to standard English.
 The average time for each question is approximately 2 minutes.
 This section includes 23 questions to be completed in 45 minutes, covering three main areas:

 • Reading comprehension: You'll read passages up to 350 words and answer questions testing your ability to interpret the text, draw inferences, and identify logical connections between different parts.